realworldocaml/book/en/03-expressions-variables-and-functions.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 But there are a specialized set of identifiers called _operators_
-which can be used for definining prefix functions.
-An operator is
+which can be used for definining infix functions as well as prefix
+functions that bind more tightly than simple function application.
+An
-defined as being any identifier which is a sequence of characters from
+operator is defined as being any identifier which is a sequence of
-the following set:
+characters from the following set:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ! $ % & * + - . / : < = > ? @ ^ | ~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are also a handful of fixed strings that are defined to be
+or one of a handful of fixed strings that are defined to be operators,
-operators, including things like `mod`, the modulus operator, and
+including things like `mod`, the modulus operator, and `lsl`, for
-`lsl`, for "logical shift right", which is a bit-shifting operation.
+"logical shift right", which is a bit-shifting operation.

 We can define (or redefine) an operator as follows: